KitwareMedical/dicom-anonymizer/README.md

 # How to use it ?

-This package allows to anonymize a selection of DICOM field (defined or overrided).
+This package allows to anonymize a selection of DICOM field (defined or overridden).
-The way on how the DICOM fields are anonymized can also be overrided.
+The way on how the DICOM fields are anonymized can also be overridden.

 - **[required]** InputPath = Full path to a single DICOM image or to a folder which contains dicom files
 - **[required]** OutputPath = Full path to the anonymized DICOM image or to a folder.
 This folder has to exist.